-Infant and childhood mortality are long-established measures of child health as well as the overall health of the population and its physical and social environment.
+Infant and childhood mortality are long established measures of child health as well as the overall health of the population and its physical and social environment.

-Between 1998 and 2018, the death rate for Indigenous children aged 0-4 in the Northern Territory decreased from 442 per 100,000 population to 309 per 100,000.
+In 2014-18, the average death rate for Indigenous children aged 0-4 in South Australia was 132 per 100,000 population, compared with 146 per 100,000 Indigenous children nationally.